rehierl/node-tree-outliner/3-4-0-design-6.md

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
-However, these additional properties must be consistent with the below statements.
+However, these additional properties must be consistent with the default definitions described below.

 **CLARIFICATION**
 Two sections have one or more nodes in common, if nodes exist that are associated with both sections.
 This can obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
-If two sections have one or more nodes in common, then both sections are said to share the corresponding nodes.
+If two sections have one or more nodes in common, then both sections are said to share content nodes.

 Note that a section's sectioning node and the section's content nodes must be strongly connected.
 It must not be allowed to have a subsequent sectioning node belong to a presequent section, but not the content nodes of the subsequent section.
-This could otherwise result in conflicting statements with regards to the subsequent section's location.
+This could otherwise result in conflicting statements with regards to the location of the subsequent section.

 **CLARIFICATION**
 Two sections have no nodes in common, if the presequent section is closed